FNALLPC/machine-learning-hats/README.md

 ## Introduction

 This is a set of tutorials for the CMS Machine Learning Hands-on Advanced Tutorial Session (HATS).
-They are intended to show you how to build machine learning models in python (`Keras`/`TensorFlow`) and use them in your `ROOT`-based analyses.
+They are intended to show you how to build machine learning models in python, using `Keras`, `TensorFlow`, and `PyTorch`, and use them in your `ROOT`-based analyses.
-We will build event-level classifiers for differentiating VBF Higgs and standard model background 4 muon events and jet-level classifiers for differentiating boosted W boson jets from QCD jets.
+We will build event-level classifiers for differentiating VBF Higgs and standard model background 4 muon events and jet-level classifiers for differentiating boosted W boson jets from QCD jets using dense and convolutional neural networks.
+We will also explore more advanced models such as graph neural networks (GNNs), variational autoencoders (VAEs), and generative adversarial networks (GANs) on simple datasets.

 ## Setup